adpriva/adpriva-test/README.md

 - Generates zero-knowledge proofs
 - Tracks verified attention without exposing user data

-## For Developers

-Use this environment to test integration implementations before production deployment.

 ## About AdPriva

 AdPriva is a privacy-first ad verification platform using cryptographic proofs to verify ad engagements without exposing user data.